FAQ

 Please see the curriculum document for more information.
 We teach Zhuyin phonetic alphabet (bopomofo) at an early age for the following reasons:

-We have found that our students often have higher quality pronunciation and often are able to supplement their learning of reading and writing (in higher grades) because they are able to read the phonetic alphabet when they do not know a particular character
+We have found that our students often have higher quality pronunciation and often are able to supplement their learning of reading and writing (in higher levels) because they are able to read the phonetic alphabet when they do not know a particular character.

 Students still learn pinyin in our curriculum.
-Depending on the students / class, we typically start pinyin after 2nd grade.
+Depending on the students / class, we typically start pinyin after Level 2.

 Why do you teach traditional Chinese?